Looking to learn how to treat wasp stings?

 Wasp stings may contribute to complications that involve the nervous system.
-Even though this occurs in rare cases, you should not take chances.
+Even though this is rare, don't take chances.

 In such cases, you may experience motor aphasia (the impairment of writing abilities and speech), pupil dilation, and muscle weakness following a wasp sting.
-These nervous complications are extreme, butare not likely to occur.
+These nervous complications are extreme and unlikely to occur.

 - Use soap and water to clean the sting area to remove as much of the venom as possible.
 Keeping the wound clean and dry prevents infection.

-- Apply a cold pack to the wound site.
-This will reduce pain and swelling.
+- Apply an ice pack to the wound site to reduce pain and swelling.

-- Cover the sting area with a clean bandage if desired.
+- Cover the sting area with a clean bandage (optional).

 If you had not had a tetanus booster shot in the last 10 years, you should get a tetanus shot within some days of the sting.